MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links above, or the table of contents.

+## Windows Holographic, version 23H2 - February 2024 Update

+- Build 22621.1263

+Improvements and fixes in the update:

+- Enhanced the performance of Dynamics 365 Guides on the HoloLens.

 ## Windows Holographic, version 23H2 - January 2024 Update